safing/docs/docs/portmaster/advanced-inspection.md

 ## Planned

-These modules are planned and will be implement at some point in time.
+These modules are planned and will be implemented at some point in time.

 - ARP Attack Detection: detect and mititage ARP-based MITM attacks.
 - Portscan Detection: detect portscans and block the attacking host.